By Redhotchilimist 5 Comments

 These graphical glitches combine with other flaws in the game and kinda cancel each other out.
 The game's story is noticably shorter than the other games, limiting the time you spend looking at cutscenes.
-Like the other HD ports, there's also pre-rendered cutscenes taken directly from the PS2 games with no change.
-I didn't think that was worth calling out during the review of those games.
+Like the other HD ports, there's also pre-rendered cutscenes taken directly from the PS2 games with no change( I didn't think that was worth calling out during the review of those games).
 Idol Minds probably didn't have the assets or whatever to re-render those scenes.
 It's unfortunate, but I could live with it.
-In this game, that flaw is also a blessing in disguise, because there's so many of them compared to the in-engine cutscenes.

 Gladiator takes the gameplay from UYA to its logical extreme.
 Every stage is now essentially a repurposed multiplayer map.
 All you do is shooting and driving some vehicles that also shoot.
 You've always got two AI buddies helping you out in combat that you can also command to pull levers and such.
 Clank is now a side character that only talks to you over the radio.
 But the story is probably the closest to Ratchet 1 of any of these later games.
 I don't think it's as tightly written (some lines and jokes feel a lot more "kiddie", when in 1 they would've been more dry), but it fits well thematically as a continuation of that game.